colouring-cities/colouring-core/README.md

 ## Setup and run

+#### Customise the Application:

+You can customise the Colouring Cities application by changing the values in the following file:

+`app/src/cc-config.json`

+For more information on the config system, see [docs/configuring-colouring-cities](docs/configuring-colouring-cities.md).

 #### Test the application:

 You can try out the Colouring London application by setting up your own development environment, which includes the option to load test data from OpenStreetMaps (OSM).
 See [docs/setup-dev-environment](docs/setup-dev-environment.md).